 Get 50,000 Bonus Southwest Points Enough for up to $835 in Free Southwest Flights.

 - Get 50,000 points for 2 ROUNDTRIP FLIGHTS after you spend $2,000 in the first 3 months of opening your account.
 Government fees as low as $10 not included.

 - Get 6,000 points every year after your Cardmember Anniversary.

 - Earn 2 points per $1 spent on Southwest Airlines® and AirTran Airways® purchases made directly with the airlines and on Rapid Rewards Hotel and Car Rental Partner purchases.

 - Earn 1 point per $1 spent on all other purchases.

 - Redeem points for gift cards, car rentals, cruises, hotel stays, and international flights to over 800 Destinations on 50+ global carriers.

 - No foreign transaction fees

-Click on the banner below and apply for the Southwest Airlines Rapid Rewards Premier Credit Card, currently #18 on the list.
+Click on the banner below and apply for the Southwest Airlines Rapid Rewards Premier Credit Card.